 Ever since I was a young child, I dreamed of owning a Dalmatian.
 I spent more than a decade researching the pros and cons associated with the breed.
 From that point forward I was determined to fulfill my childhood dream of owning my first Dalmatian.

-During my down time you can often find me expanding my knowledge reading articles, studies, and pedigrees.
+During my down time you can often find me expanding my knowledge regarding the Dalmatian breed, reading articles, studies, and pedigrees.

 The two leading health issues Dalmatians face are hyperuricosuria also known as High Uric Acid, and deafness.

 All Dalmatians not part of the "Breedback Project" are venerable to uric stones.
 As for Deafness, it affects more than 30% of the population in at least one ear, and 8% in both ears.